-It is recommended to specify absolute path for the local backup, for example /path/to/backup.
-The directory has to be writable by user running Weblate (see Filesystem permissions).
-In case it doesn't exist, Weblate will attempt to create it, but it needs permissions to do so.
+It is recommended to specify the absolute path for the local backup, for example /path/to/backup.
+The directory has to be writable by the user running Weblate (see Filesystem permissions).
+If it doesn't exist, Weblate attempts to create it but needs the appropriate permissions to do so.

-Hint: When running Weblate in Docker, please make sure that the backup location is exposed as a volume from the Weblate container.
-Otherwise the backups would be discarded by Docker on container restart.
+Hint: When running Weblate in Docker, please ensure the backup location is exposed as a volume from the Weblate container.
+Otherwise the backups will be discarded by Docker upon restarting the container it is in.

-One option is to place backups in existing volume.
-For example choose /app/data/borgbackup.
-This is existing volume in the container.
+One option is to place backups into an existing volume, for example /app/data/borgbackup.
+This is an existing volume in the container.

-You can also add new container for the backups in the Docker compose file and use for example /borgbackup:
+You can also add a new container for the backups in the Docker Compose file for example by using /borgbackup: